Pan Am Flight 845: Injuries

-There were no fatalities among the 218 passengers and crew aboard, but 2 passengers were seriously injured during the impact, and during the subsequent emergency evacuation, 27 more sustained injuries, 2 of them seriously.
+There were no fatalities among the 218 passengers and crew aboard, but two passengers were seriously injured during the impact, and during the subsequent emergency evacuation, 27 more sustained injuries, two of them seriously.

-Rods of angle iron from the ALS structure penetrated the passenger compartment, injuring passengers in seats 47G (near-amputation of left leg below the knee) and 48G (severe laceration and crushing of left upper arm).
+Lengths of angle iron from the ALS structure penetrated the passenger compartment, injuring passengers in seats 47G (near-amputation of left leg below the knee) and 48G (severe laceration and crushing of left upper arm).

 After landing, the aircraft veered off the runway on its damaged landing gear and came to a halt.
-Evacuation commenced from the front because the evacuation order was not broadcast over the cabin address system (it was erroneously broadcast over the radio), the order being given by one of the flight crew exiting the cockpit and noticing that evacuation had not commenced.
+Evacuation commenced from the front, because the evacuation order was not broadcast over the cabin address system, instead erroneously broadcast over the radio, the order being given by one of the flight crew exiting the cockpit and noticing that evacuation had not commenced.
 During that time, the aircraft settled aft, resting on its tail in a nose-up attitude.
 The four forward slides were unsafe for use because of the greater elevation and high winds.
 Most passengers evacuated from the rear six slides.
-Eight passengers using the forward slides sustained serious back injuries and were hospitalised.
+Eight passengers using the forward slides sustained serious back injuries and were hospitalized.
 Other passengers suffered minor injuries such as abrasions and sprains.

 Investigation

-The accident was investigated by the National Transportation Safety Board (NTSB), which issued its final report on May 24, 1972.
+The accident was investigated by the NTSB, which issued its final report on May 24, 1972.
 The NTSB found the probable cause of the accident: